-SDDC Layer Product Name Product Version in VVD 4.3 Product Version in VVD 5.0.1 Operation Type

-Operations Management vRealize Suite Lifecycle Manager 1.2 2.0.0 Patch 2 Upgrade
+SDDC Layer Product Name Product Ver- sion in VVD 4.3 Operation Type Operations Man- agement vRealize Suite Lifecycle Manager 1.2 2.0.0 Patch 2 Upgrade

-vRealize Log Insight 4.6 4.7 Upgrade

-vRealize Log Insight Agent 4.6 4.7 Upgrade

-vRealize Operations Manager 6.7 7.0 Upgrade

-SDDC Layer Product Name Product Version in VVD 4.3 Product Version in VVD 5.0.1 Operation Type Cloud Manage- ment vRealize Business for Cloud 7.4 7.5 Upgrade vRealize Automation with Embed- ded vRealize Orchestrator 7.4 7.5 Upgrade Business Conti- nuity Site Recovery Manager 6.5.1.1 8.1.1 Upgrade vSphere Replication 6.5.1.3 8.1.1 Upgrade Backup solution based on VMware vSphere Storage APIs for Data Protection Compatible Version Compatible Version Vendor Specific Virtual Infrastruc- ture NSX Data Center for vSphere 6.4.1 6.4.4 Update Platform Services Controller 6.5 Update 2 6.7 Update 1 Upgrade vCenter Server 6.5 Update 2 6.7 Update 1 Upgrade vSphere Update Manager Down- load Service 6.5 Update 2 6.7 Update 1 Upgrade ESXi 6.5 Update 2 6.7 Update 1 Upgrade vSAN 6.6.1 Update 2 6.7 Update 1 Upgrade
+SDDC Layer Product Name Product Ver- sion in VVD 4.3 Product Ver- sion in VVD 5.0.1 Operation Type vRealize Log Insight 4.6 4.7 Upgrade vRealize Log Insight Agent 4.6 4.7 Upgrade vRealize Operations Manager 6.7 7.0 Upgrade Cloud Manage- ment vRealize Business for Cloud 7.4 7.5 Upgrade vRealize Automation with Embed- ded vRealize Orchestrator 7.4 7.5 Upgrade Business Conti- nuity Site Recovery Manager 6.5.1.1 8.1.1 Upgrade vSphere Replication 6.5.1.3 8.1.1 Upgrade Backup solution based on VMware vSphere Storage APIs for Data Pro- tection Compatible Version Compatible Version Vendor Specific Virtual Infrastruc- ture NSX Data Center for vSphere 6.4.1 6.4.4 Update Platform Services Controller 6.5 Update 2 6.7 Update 1 Upgrade vCenter Server 6.5 Update 2 6.7 Update 1 Upgrade vSphere Update Manager Down- load Service 6.5 Update 2 6.7 Update 1 Upgrade ESXi 6.5 Update 2 6.7 Update 1 Upgrade vSAN 6.6.1 Update 2 6.7 Update 1 Upgrade

-1750 The following are tips for upgrading the SDDC:
+The following are tips for upgrading the SDDC:

 - Before you begin any upgrade process, review all the release notes. - Consider that the SDDC design and implementation may be affected by security features that are enabled.
-Ensure interoperability testing is performed before and after making security changes, as well as when introducing new features, functionality, and bug fixes. - The environment within the NCCoE lab varies from the conventional VVD deployment because for the NCCoE, additional integration with vendors is included, e.g., integration between HyTrust components and Key Management Server (KMS) and the VVD. - Note that if a distributed environment is used, ensure there is replication by using the vdcrepadmin command line interface between the platform services controller (PSC) and the vCenter environments.
-This can be checked by following the instructions in VMware Knowledge Base article 2127057.
+Ensure interoperability testing is performed before and after making security changes, as well as when introducing new features, functionality, and bug fixes. - The environment within the NCCoE lab varies from the conventional VVD deployment because for the NCCoE, additional integration with vendors is included, e.g., integration between HyTrust components and Key Management Server (KMS) and the VVD.

+- Note that if a distributed environment is used, ensure there is replication by using the vdcrepadmin command line interface between the platform services controller (PSC) and the vCenter environments.
+This can be checked by following the instructions in VMware Knowledge Base article 2127057. - Perform a backup copy of your current certificates before you start the upgrade process.
+If you need to request a new certificate, ensure you follow the procedures in this document for VVD 4.3 and this document for VVD 5.1.